ga-wdi-boston/rails-api/README.md

 ├── public
 └── vendor
 ```

+For now, you only need to think about `app`, `config`, and `db` - you probably
+won't be touching any code outside of those three directories.
+How is that
+possible?
+Because Rails actually builds out most of these files and folders for
+you, every time you use it to create a new application.
+That's why it's called
+a 'framework' - it gives you the skeleton for a brand new app, which you can
+then customize.

 -   The `app` directory holds the code for our application itself.
 We'll be
     writing a lot of code here.